YellowOnion/steam-runtime-tools/pressure-vessel/launcher.1.md

     This fd will be closed (reach end-of-file) when the server is ready.
     The default is standard output, equivalent to **--info-fd=1**.

+**--lock-env-from-fd** *FD*
+:   List of environment variables, separated with the null character
+    '\0', that will be locked to their initial value (whether that is inherited or unset).
+If **pressure-vessel-launch**(1) asks to unset these variables or change their values, that request will be ignored.

 **--replace**
 :   When used with **--bus-name**, allow other
     **pressure-vessel-launcher** processes to take over the bus name,